Angela0wu0/CS312-Project2/README.md

 ```
 - Port `25565` for `Minecraft` should be `open` again.

-## Part 5: Access the Minecraft Server
+## Step 6: Access the Minecraft Server
 1. Initial Setup
    - Download [Minecraft](https://www.minecraft.net/en-us/download)
    - Open the Minecraft Launcher and Sign In